A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differentially Private Algorithms for a Tax Data Validation Server

 \subsection{Differentially Private Regression Analyses}

-We begin with an overview of the currently available DP approaches for regression analyses.
+For this subsection, we begin with an overview of the current DP approaches for regression estimates.
+Specifically, we center our attention on the linear model $Y = X\beta+\e$, where $Y$ is the vector representing the observations for the response, $X$ is the design matrix, and $\e$ is the vector of independent and identically distributed normal errors.
 We then explain the criteria for including methods in this feasibility study, discuss the selected methods, and detail any adaptions required to include the methods in the experiments.